guilevieiram/pykell/README.md

 ### Monads
 This is a good one.
 There is support for monadic do notation.

+In this notation, `yield` and `return~` indicate you are doing a monadic computation.

+The rest is just pure python!

 ```python
 from pykell.typing import Maybe, Just, Nothing
 from pykell.monads import do